 Conclusion

 A term sheet is a pre-contractual agreement signed by the target and the potential buyer and outlines the proposed transaction’s key terms.
 It is generally non-binding.
 Nevertheless, term sheets frequently include legally binding clauses relating to non-solicitation, exclusivity, secrecy, etc. Before signing final agreements, a term sheet, also known as a head of agreement or memorandum of understanding, is created.
 The terms of a term sheet are heavily negotiated between the parties to a transaction, as was already said.
 After the investor agrees with the target firm, the term sheet enters the scene.
-The first crucial stage in the transaction is the creation of a term sheet.
+The first crucial stage in the transaction is the creation of term sheet clauses.

 Follow Vakilsearch to discover an answer to any of your legal-related questions and clear up any doubts you may have.